 Jason feared his father.
 When Jason’s father thought he was lying, he would put a large sign around his neck that read, ‘Liar,’ and make him stand on the front lawn for people passing by to see.
 Jason felt ashamed and worthless, but he dared not challenge his ‘powerful dad.’

-Instilling fear Ann would routinely slap her young daughter, Sandy, telling her, “This is what happens if you disobey.”
+Ann would routinely slap her young daughter, Sandy, telling her, “This is what happens if you disobey.”
 When Sandy became a teenager, she fought back.
 By seventeen, Sandy had become an alcoholic and had many boyfriends.
 She was always looking for ways to escape her family.

 Terror and humiliation

 Recently, Howard has befriended horses and is working in a stable.
-He avoids having anything to do with other people–he doesn’t trust them.
+He avoids having anything to do with other people.
+He doesn’t trust them.

-Physical violence is an extreme expression of anger, whether to control another, to hurt them or due to a loss of self-control, regardless, it is not to be accepted.
+Physical violence is an extreme expression of anger, whether to control another, to hurt them, or due to a loss of self-control, regardless, it is not to be accepted.
 Assault by a man or woman, or both should not be tolerated regardless of what it is called!

 If two individuals find that one or both use physical force, for whatever reason, to assert their position, they should not live together.
-They should separate, establish safe living arrangements and then consider their options.
+They should separate, establish safe living arrangements, and then consider their options.

 If you are continually injured by expressions of anger, and your partner won’t stop, you must first and foremost protect yourself from additional injury.
 This requires eliminating all expressions of anger in your presence.
 This is the only way to achieve safety.
-For some individuals this may require qualified professional assistance.
+For some individuals, this may require qualified professional assistance.

-The means to this end is different for each person depending on his or her situation.
-Achieving safety may be accomplished by the violent and abusive person applying old-fashioned self-control, restraining himself or herself from expressing anger and aggression.
+The means to this end are different for each person depending on his or her situation.
+Achieving safety may be accomplished by the violent and abusive person applying old-fashioned self-control, and restraining himself or herself from expressing anger and aggression.
 If this is not possible, or even doubtful, physical separation is necessary.

 After safety has been established, it may be possible to recover, if desired, from past injury and injustice by reconciling and establishing, perhaps for the first time, a healthy and respectful relationship.

 People can and do change–but not always.
-It is your choice to attempt reconciliation when the abuse has stopped, but be prepared to end the relationship if the abuse resumes.
+It is your choice to attempt reconciliation when the abuse has stopped but be prepared to end the relationship if the abuse resumes.
 If you decide to repair the relationship, anger management is essential.